johnwdunn20/google-ai-hackathon/development_notes.md

 - Run `gcloud app deploy`
 - To view service, run `gcloud app browse`
 - Ran `gcloud auth application-default login` to authenticate google secret manager

+# Google Notes
+- Agent Builder allows you to easily add additional data to an LLM
+  - Can build an LLM with access to your FHIR store on Agent Builder